 - a radiator through which the charged particle passes,

-- a photodetector (e.g. a photomultiplier tube – PMT).
+- a photodetector (e.g., a photomultiplier tube – PMT).

-The Cherenkov radiation, which is produced in the radiator, is electromagnetic radiation emitted when a charged particle (such as an electron) moves through a dielectric medium faster than the phase velocity of light in that medium.
+The Cherenkov radiation, produced in the radiator, is electromagnetic radiation emitted when a charged particle (such as an electron) moves through a dielectric medium faster than the phase velocity of light in that medium.
 Particles exceeding the phase velocity of light result in polarization along the axis of motion creating a dipole field.
 When this field collapses, an electromagnetic pulse (Cherenkov radiation) is emitted in the forward direction.
-It is similar to the bow wave produced by a boat travelling faster than the speed of water waves.
+It is similar to the bow wave produced by a boat traveling faster than the speed of water waves.
 Cherenkov radiation occurs only if the particle’s speed is higher than the phase velocity of light in the material.
-Even at high energies the energy lost by Cherenkov radiation is much less than that by the other mechanisms (collisions, bremsstrahlung).
+Even at high energies, the energy lost by Cherenkov radiation is much less than that by the other mechanisms (collisions, bremsstrahlung).
 It is named after Soviet physicist Pavel Alekseyevich Cherenkov, who shared the Nobel Prize in physics in 1958 with Ilya Frank and Igor Tamm for the discovery of Cherenkov radiation, made in 1934.